 If you have a small yard that has little yard waste, check with your friends and neighbors to get more supplies.

 I am sure they will be glad to let you haul off their yard waste debris for free.

-It will take several months of the year for the compost to break down so you will have time to plan out building and laying out your new garden beds.
+This will allow you time to plan out building and laying out your new garden beds.

 This custom raised garden bed soil mix also works on your convention earth bed gardens too.